dsshim0125/SwinDepth/README.md

 This is the PyTorch implementation of the paraper submitted in AAAI 22.

-We provide a pre-trained weights and an evaluation code for simple visualization of depth estimation  results on KITTI dataset.
+We provide pre-trained weights and an evaluation code for simple visualization of depth estimation  results on KITTI dataset.

 ## Setup